Screen Shot 2021-07-29 at 5.57.20 PM.png

 [ID] A green circle with a mirror image of a Black femme with a bright pink filter.
 There is a white flower with yellow and blue buds above text reading the Ubuntu Healing Project.

-The Ubuntu Healing Project is a culturally specific healing program for Black - African queer/transgender youth and adults that bridges indigenous and cultural healing practices with Western mental and physical health.
-The Project is a collaboration between Black and Beyond the Binary Collective and Radical Rest.
-The Ubuntu Healing Project works with providers who identify as Black – African and queer/transgender, with indigenous wisdom and connections to African cultural practices, and who practices liberation-based, gender-affirming care.
+The Ubuntu Healing Project is a culturally specific healing program for Black-African queer/transgender youth and adults that bridges indigenous and cultural healing practices with Western mental and physical health care.
+The Ubuntu Healing Project works with providers who identify as Black–African and queer/transgender, who draw on indigenous wisdom and connections to African cultural practices, and who practice liberation-based, gender-affirming healing.

 2SLGBTQ+ MEANINGFUL CARE CONFERENCE

-Our mission for the conference is to center the lived experiences of those accessing care while challenging ourselves to uplift marginalized voices.
+Our mission for the conference is to center the lived experiences of those accessing care and to challenge ourselves to uplift marginalized voices.

 The day-long conference seeks to: